mars-research/mars-research.github.io/about.md

 permalink: /about/
 ---

 Mars Research is a systems research group at the University of California, Irvine.
-Primarily we work in the areas of operating systems and security.
+Primarily we work in the areas of operating systems, security, and fast datacenter systems.